Get out the black balloons for Facebook?

-Its user-rate and consumer satisfaction ratings are dropping, according to two authoritative published reports.
+However, its user-rate and consumer satisfaction ratings have been dropping, according to two authoritative published reports.

 The two reports show:

-- Facebook may be the world’s largest social network, but its number of users dropped in the first half of 2012.
+— Facebook may be the world’s largest social network, but its number of users began dropping in the first half of 2012.
 About the time of a report (Facebook Falls as Use on Social Site Drops), by Capstone Investments, Facebook’s share price dropped nearly nine percent in two days.

-- A report (Facebook down, Google+ up with customers) indicates Facebook’s consumer satisfaction score has dropped this year by eight percent.
+— A report (Facebook down, Google+ up with customers) indicates Facebook’s consumer satisfaction score has dropped in 2012 by eight percent.
 That’s from a survey of 70,000 consumers by the American Consumer Satisfaction Index and Foresee, an analytics company.

 According to a Capstone analyst, Rory Maher, the report on Facebook’s user-decline shows two developments: